 Hive of Activity

 A talk about bees can lead to a discussion about plants, which can quickly turn into a dialog about food, habitat, soil, air and water.
 Before you know it, a bee briefing can quickly turn into a conversation about an entire ecosystem.

-Border Free Bees is an international public art initiative focusses on native bees, raising awareness about pollinating insects and engaging communities to preserve and collectively create new habitats for pollinating allies.
+Border Free Bees is an international public art initiative and public resource that focusses on native bees, raising awareness about pollinating insects and engaging communities to preserve and collectively create new habitats for pollinating allies.

 “We work with gardening and conservation groups, public schools, university communities, kids, seniors, as many people as we can pull in,” says Holmes, an award-winning poet, writer, educator and researcher.